WHS-FRC-3467/Skip-5.14-Offseason-Nocturne/README.md

 - Development, Testing, and Stable will be used to determine the progress for subsystems/commands/features

 # Development
+- TunableNumber constants for tuning shooter Velocity and Arm PID via the Shuffleboard.
 - Limelight
 - Photonvision and April Tag Location
-- RobotState - Setpoints enumeration (that combines Arm + Shooter state machines)
-- Superstructure (for LEDs)
+- RobotState + Superstructure (for LEDs)

 # Testing/Ready For Testing
+- Arm PID

+# Stable
+- Features that work, but may be put back in development again if it needs updating
+- Drivetrain (TELEOP mode)
 - Intaking (Intake + Stage Subsystem) and Eject
-- Basic arm functionality
+- Basic arm functionality including Arm to Angle via Shuffleboard
 - Driver Controls
 - Basic shooter functionality

-# Stable
-- Features that work, but may be put back in development again if it needs updating
-- Drivetrain (TELEOP mode)

 # To be Started
-- TunableNumber constants for tuning shooter Velocity and Arm PID via the Shuffleboard.
+- Manual Arm control
 - Note Following
 - Trap Subsystem
 - Look and Shoot